Rushlin Baugh, America's real anchorman, truth detector, and doctor of democracy.

 McCain's a lousy politician.

-McCain talks a lot, but doesn't do anything Trump says.
+McCain talks a lot but doesn't do anything, Trump says.

 The VA is a mess.

-Illegal immigration's a mess.
+Illegal immigration is a mess.

 He's a bad guy.